-By so doing, sellers are commued full disclosure up front, they will and that buyers take the property "Completely AS-IS" with no exceptions.

-In addition to insisting "AS-IS" be written into the contract, some sellers also want the Inspection Contingency fully removed upfront

-Ironically, some buyers, even after writing "AS-IS" offers, still try This means that the buyer is buy- clude credits, price reductions and negotiating repairs.
+By so doing, sellers are commuvestigations, they can (1) proceed nicating that, since they've provided full disclosure up front, they will cancel the contract or (3) negotiate not entertain Requests for Repairs and that buyers take the property "Completely AS-IS" with no exceptions.
+In addition to insisting "AS-IS" mitted, the seller may (1) agree with be written into the contract, some sellers also want the Inspection Ironically, some buyers, even after writing "AS-IS" offers, still try negotiating repairs.
 If the contract was written correctly, expect the seller's response to be ...
 "Nice try, no cigar."

-Carl Medford is a licensed Realarticle is sponsored by the Central
+Carl Medford is a licensed Realtor with Keller Williams Realty and forth until there is either agreement a licensed general contractor.
+This article is sponsored by the Central Just Move In!

-than to an insect.
-By definition, in-

-It would be very unusual to find

-Sowbugs climbing on plants and

-have many more.

-Just Move In!
 Updated 3 bedroom, 2 bath 1,374 sq ft, two story family home with 2 car garage.
 Situated on a 6,450 sq ft lot within the Proctor School District, this home has an open floor plan that boasts a main living area with picture window and wood burning fireplace, and dining area 18328 Joseph Ave., Castro Valley• \$799,000 with glass paneled door to deck and backyard.
 The dining area opens to kitchen with breakfast bar, quartz counter tops, stainless sink, free standing stove and stainless hood, tile flooring and recessed lighting, all looking onto the deck and backyard with lots of areas to garden, entertain and play!
 Hall bathroom with shower over tub and tile flooring.
 Master bedroom with bath with shower.
 Downstairs is a bonus room with new carpet on the stairway and new wood like flooring with a door to the side yard and one to the garage with a workshop/storage area.
 Features of the property include gleaming hardwood floors throughout, new interior and exterior paint, new light fixture and so much more !

-Cathy Brent Team 510-381-1065 Cathy@CathyBrent.com CalBRE #01088138 www.cathybrent.com
+Cathy Brent Team 510-381-1065 CalBRE #01088138